Mark L. Jewell, MD

 Breast Lift or Mastopexy

-Breast lift, also called mastopexy, is an operation that improves the shape of sagging breasts and elevates nipple position onto the lifted breast mound.
-Pregnancy, lactation, weight loss or heredity factors can change a woman’s breasts so that they appear sagging or pendulous and are no longer pert and full.
-You may be a good candidate for a breast lift procedure in Eugene, Oregon, with Dr. Mark Jewell if your breasts are pendulous (nipples positioned below the inframammary fold or breast crease and point downwards), or lack firmness, fullness or substance.
+Breast lift, also called mastopexy, improves the shape of sagging breasts and elevates nipple position onto the lifted breast mound.
+Pregnancy, lactation, weight loss, or heredity factors can change a woman’s breasts so that they appear sagging or pendulous and are no longer perky and full.
+You may be a good candidate for a breast lift procedure in Eugene, Oregon, with Dr. Mark Jewell or Dr. Alireza “Reza” Najafian if your breasts are pendulous (nipples positioned below the inframammary fold or breast crease and point downwards), or lack firmness, fullness or substance.
 Incisions for this procedure will vary with the amount of sag that exists and the amount of lift desired.

 What is a breast lift?